unicorn-bi/Unicorn-tDCS-Core-2/README.md

 The Unicorn tDCS Core-2 uses the 2.4 GHz band for wireless transmission.
 Ensure that enough transmission bandwidth is available in your environment, since other devices might also use the same band (e.g. WiFi or other Bluetooth devices).

 ## Introduction
 The Unicorn tDCS Core-2 is a consumer grade tDCS stimulator.
-It allows the user to
+It allows the user to control transcranial direct current stimulation via a smartphone application.

 ### Highlights
 - tDCS stimulation without cable connection via radio signal